sanjayrao77/bitrotchecker/README.md

 can be more efficient as "--dry-run" would still scan new files.

 ### --follow
-This follows symlinks.
+This follows symlinks when scanning the directory.
 By default, symlinks are ignored (unless it is the directory on the command line).

 If you're going to scan an entire filesystem anyway, symlinks would add redundant reading.

+Note that this is _not_ supported when reading tar files.
+Symlinks in tar files will be ignored.

 ### --nothingnew
 This instructs the scanner to ignore files that aren't already present in the checksumfile.